Cardiff University Appoint Bouygues to Deliver Innovation Campus

 Results from the survey will help form the East Midlands Chamber's Manifesto for Business for the year and will be put towards MPs in the spring.
 The manifesto will help shape campaigns and lobbying activity undertaken by the Chamber for the foreseeable future.

-Items included in the manifesto energy costs and security, business rates, recruitment and skills, training, broadband and mobile connectivity, road, rail and air connectivity, amongst others.
+Items in the manifesto include energy costs and security, business rates, recruitment and skills, training, broadband and mobile connectivity, road, rail and air connectivity, amongst others.

 The University of Leicester School of Business will analyse the results and ensure the direction taken by the Chamber is properly weighted to reflect local needs.